cmgoold/abayestest/README.md

 Processing complete, no problems detected.
 ```

-indicating not problems.
+indicating no problems.

-To take a quick
-look at the results, run `ab.summary()`, which returns
+To inspect the results, run `ab.summary()`, which returns
 a summary Pandas `DataFrame` straight from [`Arviz`](
 https://github.com/arviz-devs/arviz
 ):